Skip to main content

 US Dollar Index (DXY)

-A measure of the US dollar's value relative to a basket of six major foreign currencies, used as a benchmark for the dollar's global purchasing power and strength.
+A measure of the US dollar's value against a basket of six major foreign currencies—essentially a scoreboard for how strong the dollar is globally.

-DXY movements affect nearly every financial asset.
-A strong dollar makes US exports more expensive (hurting multinational corporate earnings), reduces the dollar value of international investments, and puts pressure on emerging market countries with dollar-denominated debt.
-A weak dollar does the opposite.
+A strong dollar makes US exports pricier (which hurts multinational corporate earnings), reduces the dollar value of your international investments, and squeezes emerging market countries carrying dollar-denominated debt.
+A weak dollar does the reverse.

-For US investors with international holdings, the dollar's direction significantly impacts returns.
-If international stocks return 10% in local currency but the dollar strengthens 5%, your dollar-denominated return is roughly 5%.
-Currency hedging can mitigate this but adds cost and complexity.
+If you hold international investments, the dollar's direction meaningfully impacts your returns.
+Say international stocks gain 10% in local currency, but the dollar strengthens 5%—your dollar-denominated return is roughly 5%.
+Currency hedging can help, but it adds cost and complexity.

-The dollar's strength is primarily driven by: interest rate differentials (higher US rates attract foreign capital), relative economic growth, safe-haven demand during crises, and trade balances.
-The Federal Reserve's monetary policy is the dominant near-term driver — rate hikes strengthen the dollar, rate cuts weaken it.
+What drives the dollar?
+Mainly interest rate differentials (higher US rates attract foreign capital), relative economic growth, safe-haven demand during crises, and trade balances.
+The Federal Reserve's monetary policy is the biggest short-term driver—rate hikes strengthen the dollar, rate cuts weaken it.

 Crypto markets have shown an inverse relationship with DXY.
-When the dollar weakens, crypto often rallies (investors seek alternative stores of value).
-When DXY surges, crypto tends to underperform (capital flows back to dollar-denominated assets).
-This correlation isn't perfect but provides useful context for crypto portfolio management.
+When the dollar weakens, crypto often rallies as investors look for alternative stores of value.
+When DXY surges, crypto tends to lag as capital flows back to dollar-denominated assets.
+It's not a perfect correlation, but it's useful context for managing a crypto portfolio.

 Frequently Asked Questions